-Fig. 1.76: The context menu in the Pipeline Browser showing the option to change inputs for a filter.
+Fig. 1.68: The context menu in the Pipeline Browser showing the option to change inputs for a filter.

-1.5.3 Creating filters in pvpython
+1.5.3 Creating filters in pypython

-To create a filter in pvpython, you simply create the object by using its name as a constructor function.
+To create a filter in pypython, you simply create the object by using its name as a constructor function.